unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `output`

-> The `output` attribute contains the sequence of characters that is emitted when pressing this particular key.
+> The `output` attribute value contains the sequence of characters that is emitted when pressing this particular key.
 Control characters, whitespace (other than the regular space character) and combining marks in this attribute are escaped using the `\u{...}` notation.
 More than one key may output the same output.
 >
 > The `output` attribute may also contain the `\m{…}` syntax to insert a marker.
 See the definition of [markers](#markers).